 Andrew Cole (Member Appointed Trustees)

-Andrew is currently Centre Manager of Touchwood Shopping Centre and also sits on a range of other Boards including Shopmobility, the Employment and Skills Board as well as the Community Engagement Working Group for shopping centres nationwide.
-Andrew also chairs Solihull’s Crime Reduction Forum, is Vice-President of Solihull Chamber of Commerce and until recently was Chair of the Solihull Business Improvement District.
-In 2016 Andrew was awarded an MBE for services to retail and charity, coordinated the Solihull Fireworks display for five years and started a ‘Blood Bike’ charity.
+Andrew is currently Revenue Development Director of the NEC Group.
+Previously Andrew was Centre Manager of Touchwood Shopping Centre and also sat on a range of other Boards including Shopmobility, the Employment and Skills Board and the Community Engagement Working Group for shopping centres nationwide.
+Andrew also chaired Solihull’s Crime Reduction Forum, has been Vice-President of Solihull Chamber of Commerce, President of Solihull Round Table and until recently was Chair of the Solihull Business Improvement District.
+In 2016 Andrew was awarded an MBE for services to retail and charity for coordinating the Solihull Fireworks display for five years and starting a ‘Blood Bike’ charity.
 Andrew lives in Solihull with his wife and two children, both of whom are in, or graduated from, Arden.
 Andrew is degree-educated from Bournemouth University and outside interests include adventure motorcycling and technology.
 Strategic Management, management of change and brand marketing are his specialities.